 - Percent cover Total SAV

 - Percent forageable SAV,

 - Percent cover surface mats,

 - Percent cover algae on SAV (associated but not attached or epiphytic),

 - Percent cover biofilm, diatoms and/or sediment (BDS) on SAV,

 - Light penetration through the SAV canopy,

 - Light compensation point (P=R),

-- SAV Photochemistry (Fv/Fm),
+- SAV Photochemistry (F_v/F_m),

-- SAV branch density (# attached, sheathed leaves / m), and
+- SAV branch density (# attached, sheathed leaves / m2), and

 - SAV tuber and drupelet biomass.

-Plant Metric Based Management Strategies The Institute for Watershed Sciences The most sensitive metrics were used to construct a vegetative MIBI for impounded wetlands (Hoven & Richards 2014), which successfully ranked wetland condition of impounded wetlands of GSL by metric.
-However, conditions change and all of our metrics significantly varied seasonally, annually and by impoundment (Carling et al. 2013; Hoven and Richards 2014).
+The most sensitive metrics were used to construct a vegetative MIBI for impounded wetlands (Hoven & Richards 2014), which successfully ranked wetland condition of impounded wetlands of GSL by metric.
+However, conditions change and all of our metrics significantly varied seasonally, annually and by impoundment (Carling et al. 2013; Hoven and Richards 2015).
 This variability confounded the determination of any causative effects related to the premature die-off of SAV.
 We noted several important differences among the impoundments including a variety of water management regimes implemented at different sites (Figure 1.4).
-Some impoundments were filled and maintained at fairly low water levels, while others were filled and maintained at fairly low mater levels, while others were filled and maintained at fairly low mater levels.
+Some impoundments were filled and maintained at fairly low water levels, while others were filled and maintained at fairly deep water levels.

 Figure 1.4 2012 water depth measurements at long-term and other study sites illustrating a variety of water management regimes.
-Mean ± 90% CI.
+Mean \pm 90% CI.
 Sites include: A1 = Ambassador 17, B1 = BRMBR Unit 5C, B2 = BRMBR Unit 4C, B3 = BRMBR 3E, F1 = FBWMA Unit 1, F2 = FBWMA Unit 2, N5 = New State Outer Unit, P1 = Pintail Outlet (from Hoven et al. 2014).

-We reviewed correlations between plant metrics and sediment trace elements from 2010 - 2012 and used nondimensional multidimensional scaling (NMS) to visually represent cooccurring sediment chemistry samples and plant metric samples to help explain SAV premature die off at certain sites in Farmington Bay, (Figure 1.5, from Hoven et al. 2014).
+We reviewed correlations between plant metrics and sediment trace elements from 2010 - 2012 and used nondimensional multidimensional scaling (NMS) to visually represent co-occurring sediment chemistry samples and plant metric samples to help explain SAV premature die off at certain sites in Farmington Bay, (Figure 1.5, from Hoven et al. 2014).
 The sites were strongly aligned according to their sediment chemistry and more strongly correlated elements are shaded with blue ellipses using NMS ordination.
-NMS was also used to visually present cooccurring water chemistry samples and plant metric samples, which had similar results (not shown).
-While excessive algae associated with the SAV (algae on SAV) and sediment metal toxicity may contribute to premature die-off of SAV, no clear stressor-response relationships were apparent with the selected stressors (Hoven et al. 2014).
+NMS was also used to visually present co-occurring water chemistry samples and plant metric samples, which had similar results (not shown).
+While various detrimental effects of excessive algae associated with the SAV (algae on SAV) and sediment metal toxicity may contribute to premature die-off of SAV, no clear stressor-response relationships were evidenced with the selected stressors (Hoven et al. 2014).
 Thus we concluded that our selected metrics omitted key linkage to other stressors that may be important for understanding premature die-off of SAV and the overall condition of the impoundments.